aribaf/connect-vpn/README.md

 # Connect VPN

-Connect VPN is a lightweight and user-friendly VPN app built with **Flutter**.
+Connect VPN is a lightweight and user-friendly VPN app built with Java/Kotlin.
 It helps users browse securely and protect their online privacy with a single click.

 ---